MaximeBosca/chip8/README.md

 - [ ] Adding a configuration file for users to be able to change the (3) colors of the screen, keymapping, default rom folder, interpreter variant (CosmacVip or Chip48), etc...
 - [ ] Adding a new special key (ex: F5) for Rom selection using a folder explorer (I would loooove for the explorer to be text based and to live inside the current SDL window, using my custom fond but that would be a lot of work)
 - [ ] Making a build of this code that embarks Sdl3 so that people don't have to have it installed on their computers to use the emulator.
-- [ ] Dealing more properly with errors : I know, unwrap is a brutal way to deal with errors that might crash very easylly.
+- [ ] Dealing more properly with errors : I know, unwrap is a brutal way to deal with errors that might crash very easily.
 Especially a Sdl recognized sound driver is needed to execute the code while it shouldn't.
 But for now the emulator crashes if there is not one.

 ## Thanks and Inspiration
+Thank you [Juan Milkah](https://github.com/juanmilkah) for the contribution !
 I would really like to thank [Tobias V. Langhoff](https://github.com/tobiasvl) for his blog post [Guide to making a CHIP-8 emulator](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/) that was my main inspiration and reference for this whole project.

 I would also like to thank the developers of the test roms I used to validate my interpreter so thanks to